Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: A comparative numerical review of some available schemes

 We provide a comparative illustration of the combined effect of semi-implicitness and adaptivity using five examples ranging from geometric Brownian motion to a system of SDEs arising from the spatial discretisation of an SPDE.
-Recall that our use of a semi-implicit method controls instabilities from a linear operator and the adaptive time stepping controls the discretisation of the nonlinear structure.
+Recall that our use of a semi-implicit method controls instabilities from a linear operator and the adaptive timestepping controls the discretisation of the nonlinear structure.
 Stiffness is manifested in the structure of each of these equations in different ways: ranging from the linearity only (in geometric Brownian motion) to both in the linear operator and nonlinearities for a discretisation of an SPDE.

-To examine strong convergence for the SDE examples below we solve with and $M=100$ samples in each case to estimate the root mean square error (RMSE) at a final time $T=Nh=1$, $\sqrt{\expect{\|X(T)-X_N\|^2}}$.
-For efficiency we compare the RMSE against the average computing time over the $100$ samples (denoted cputime).
-In implementation we first run the adaptive numerical method.
-We use a Brownian bridge to refine each step at least six times to obtain a reference solution using the balanced method.
-For the SPDE based system of SDEs we took $\hmax\in\left\{0.25,0.05,0.005,0.0005\right\}$ and refine each step at least four times for the reference solution.
-We also use a Brownian bridge to obtain a path with fixed uniform step which is the sample average of the adaptive step on $[0,T]$.
-Unless otherwise stated we take $\rho=100$ throughout.
+To examine strong convergence in $\hmax$ for the SDE examples below we solve with $M=1000$ samples to estimate the root mean square error (RMSE) at a final time $T=Nh=1$, $\sqrt{\expect{\|X(T)-X_N\|^2}}$ and we estimate the standard deviation from $20$ groups of $50$ samples included on the error plots.
+Reference solutions are computed with $10^6$ uniform steps on $[0,T]$.
+For efficiency we compare the RMSE against the average computing time over the $1000$ samples (denoted cputime).
+Unless otherwise stated we take $\rho=10$ throughout.